-Every organization wants to identify and hire qualified individuals who will impact business results on day one.
+Every organization wants to identify and hire qualified individuals who’ll impact business results on day one.
 However, there are millions of talented candidates in the workforce who, for a number of reasons, are unable to connect with employers and find fulfilling careers.

 These individuals typically fall into one or more of four groups recognized as facing significant barriers to employment: